 For the purposes of California’s prevailing wage law (Lab.
 Code, 1720 et seq.), an IIG Capital Improvement Project (i.e., the construction, rehabilitation, demolition, relocation, preservation, acquisition, or other physical improvement of a Capital Asset) shall be considered a public work that is paid for in whole or in part out of public funds.
 As such, it is subject to California’s prevailing wage law.
 Program funding of a Capital Improvement Project shall not necessarily, in and of itself, be considered public funding of a Qualifying Infill Project or the Qualifying Infill Area unless such funding is considered public funding under California’s prevailing wage law.

-It is not the intent of the Department in these Guidelines to subject Qualifying Infill Projects or Qualifying Infill Areas to California’s prevailing wage law by reason of Program funding of the Capital Improvement Project where such public funding would not otherwise make the Qualifying Infill Project or Qualifying Infill Area subject to such law.

 Although the use of Program funds does not require compliance with the federal Davis-Bacon Act, other funding sources may require compliance with the federal Davis-Bacon Act 44.